 It’s, therefore, crucial to ensure a dense lawn with no bare spots all year round- to reduce the chances of unwanted plant growth.

-Aeration and overseeding enhance a lawn’s aesthetic appeal- we can all agree that a lush, thick lawn is better to look at than a poorly maintained one that has several unsightly brown patches and bare spots.
+Aeration and overseeding enhance a lawn’s aesthetic appeal- we can all agree that a lush, thick lawn with beautiful stripes is better to look at than a poorly maintained one that has several unsightly brown patches and bare spots.

 Aeration minimizes thatch.
 Excessive thatching leads to thatch accumulation, subsequently creating the perfect environment for pests and diseases to thrive.